airomem/airomem/README.md

 airomem
 =======

-Airomem is Java persistence framework based on [Prevayler(http://prevayler.org/)].
+Airomem is Java persistence framework based on [Prevayler](http://prevayler.org/).
 The most important features are:
--speed,
+- speed,
--simplicity.
+- simplicity.

 This is achieved because there is no _Database_.
 There is only _persistence_.